Couples therapy: Research on therapy

 The most researched approach to couples therapy is behavioral couples therapy.
 It is a well established treatment for marital discord.
-This form of therapy has evolved into what is now called integrative behavioral couples therapy.
+This form of therapy has evolved into integrative behavioral couples therapy.
 Integrative behavioral couples therapy appears to be effective for 69% of couples in treatment, while the traditional model was effective for 50-60% of couples.
-At five-year follow-up, the marital happiness of the 134 couples who had participated in either integrative behavioral couples therapy or traditional couples therapy showed that 14% of relationships remained unchanged, 38% deteriorated, and 48% improved or recovered completely.
+At a five-year follow-up, the marital happiness of the 134 couples who had participated in either integrative behavioral couples therapy or traditional couples therapy showed that 14% of relationships remained unchanged, 38% deteriorated, and 48% improved or recovered completely.

-A review conducted in 2018 by Cochrane (organization) states that the available evidence does not suggest that couples therapy is more or less effective than individual therapy for treating depression.
+A 2018 review by Cochrane (organization) states that the available evidence does not suggest that couples therapy is more or less effective than individual therapy for treating depression.

+A meta analysis published in 2023, covering 48 studies of non-randomized couples therapies, identified influencing factors on the efficiency.
+These factors include the age of the partners, the length of the relationship, and the type of institution that provided therapy.

+Many studies about research on couples therapy can be found in Family Process Journal and Journal of Marital and Family Therapy, both published by Wiley.
+Further studies can be found on Research Gate, showing a lot of comparative research activity in Iran in 2024.
+A biannual newsletter provides short conclusions about actual publications, focusing on practical implications for couples therapy.

 Relationship counselor or couple's therapist

 Licensed couple therapists may refer to a psychiatrist, clinical social workers, counseling psychologists, clinical psychologists, pastoral counselors, marriage and family therapists, and psychiatric nurses.
-The duty and function of a relationship counselor or couples therapist is to listen, respect, understand, and facilitate better functioning between those involved.
+The role of a relationship counselor or couples therapist is to listen, respect, understand, and facilitate better functioning between those involved.

 The basic principles for a counselor include: